profsmith89/ctps/_sources/chap08.md

 Hopefully by now, you are starting to see that we're rounding the input numbers, as I hinted with the naming of the returned result in the earlier code examples.
 You practiced rounding base-10 numbers in grade school.
 What's `543` rounded down to the nearest 10? `540`.
 What's `543` rounded down to the nearest 100? `500`.
 What's `543` rounded down to the nearest 1000? `0`.
 If you want to start thinking in hexadecimal, we rounded the formal parameter `x` in `zero_lowest_bits` down to the nearest `0x10` (or decimal 16).
 In other words, we dropped the least significant hexadecimal digit just like we can drop the lowest decimal digit.

+## No visible difference

-**No visible difference.** Now that you're on your way to becoming a person comfortable with numbers in multiple bases, we can use it to see if we can remove unnecessary information and not have the process result in any perceptible change to the image.
+Now that you're on your way to becoming a person comfortable with numbers in multiple bases, we can use it to see if we can remove unnecessary information and not have the process result in any perceptible change to the image.

 Read through the code for `zero_image_lowest_bits` below.
 You'll notice that it processes the image pixels in a fashion that we have seen repeatedly: a nested pair of for-statements that run over each dimension of the input data set.
 The body of the innermost loop simply grabs a specified pixel (specified by the current value of the loop indices) from the source image, manipulates it, and stores the resulting value into the same location in the destination image.